Puerto Rico campaign: Bombardment of San Juan

-The Bombardment of San Juan or the First Battle of San Juan (not to be confused with the Battle of San Juan Hill or the Battle for the Río San Juan de Nicaragua) refers to an American naval attack on the fortifications of San Juan, Puerto Rico during the Spanish–American War.
-The American Naval commanders believed the bulk of the Spanish Fleet under Admiral Pascual Cervera y Topete was steaming from the Cape Verde Islands to the Antilles and ultimately to Puerto Rico.
+The Bombardment of San Juan, or the First Battle of San Juan (not to be confused with the Battle of San Juan Hill or the Battle for the Río San Juan de Nicaragua), refers to the first American naval attack on the fortifications of San Juan, during the Spanish–American War.
+The American naval commanders believed the bulk of the Spanish fleet under Admiral Pascual Cervera y Topete was steaming from the Cape Verde Islands to the Antilles, and ultimately to Puerto Rico.
 With this understanding, Rear Admiral William T. Sampson and a squadron of ten American warships, the battleships USS Iowa, Indiana, New York, cruisers USS Montgomery and Detroit, monitors USS Amphitrite and Terror, torpedo boat USS Porter, two unidentified auxiliary cruisers, and an unarmed collier had stood out from Havana at noon on May 2 bound for Puerto Rico.
-Sampson intended to intercept and destroy the Spanish squadron and then move on to attack secondary shore targets- San Juan's castles, forts and batteries.
+Sampson intended to intercept and destroy the Spanish squadron and then move on to attack secondary shore targets: San Juan's castles, forts and batteries.
 He was unaware that Topete had already eluded them and slipped his squadron into the Bay of Santiago.

 On May 12, Sampson's squadron arrived at San Juan, finding an empty harbor.
 Making the best of the situation and as an exercise for his untested gunners, Sampson ordered the bombardment of the city's citadels.
-Captains Ramón Acha Caamaño and José Antonio Iriarte were among those who defended the city, from Castillo San Felipe del Morro.
+Captains Ramón Acha Caamaño and José Antonio Iriarte were among those who defended the city from Castillo San Felipe del Morro.
 They had three batteries under their command, which were armed with at least three 15 cm Ordóñez cannons.
 The battle lasted three hours and resulted in the death of Justo Esquivies, the first Puerto Rican soldier to die in the Puerto Rico campaign.
-Caamaño was awarded the "Cruz de la Orden de Merito Militar" (The Cross of the Order of the Military Merit) first class for his actions.
+Caamaño was awarded the Cruz de la Orden de Merito Militar (the Cross of the Order of the Military Merit) first class for his actions.

-After causing much damage to the Spanish defenses and receiving minor damage, low on coal and ammunition, Sampson ordered a cease fire and returned to Havana, Cuba and then on to Key West, Florida for repairs and supplies.
+After causing much damage to the Spanish defenses and receiving minor damage, low on coal and ammunition, Sampson ordered a cease fire and returned to Havana, Cuba, and then on to Key West, Florida, for repairs and supplies.